 At its finest, alliteration reproduces the sound of whatever feeling or mood that it tries to get across.
 At other times, it is simply pleasant to read and hear.
+Let's take a look at an example.

 Why Do Writers Use Alliteration?